pokle/clojr/README.md

 # circ

 Run single file clojure scripts.
-Must neater than creating a whole new leiningen project.
+Much neater and simpler than creating a whole new leiningen project.

+circ only requires a unixy system like OS X or Linux with Java installed.
+It downloads Clojure for you the first time you run it.

 ### Install